-Rhizom 8 is a series of paper drawings and three-dimensional illustrations in fabric and wood.
+My project within Rhizom, called Rhizom 8, is a series of paper drawings and illustrations on fabric and wood.

 These were created throughout a 3-month residency period and are the result of an interaction with the community living in the small village of Unnerud, combining local tales and stories with aspects of everyday life.

-I took reference from the surrounding folklore: there was a story of the people living in Ulkerup forest, forced to depart when disease killed their cattle.
+I took reference from the surrounding folklore, starting with the story of a village in Ulkerup forest, forced to depart when disease killed all the cattle.
 Another tale mentioned a giant who threw a stone at a church in the village of Egjeberg, only to miss it and hit the sea instead.
 One other story mentioned a golden chain buried underground: the more one tried to dig it up, the further it got swallowed by the soil.

-In the illustrations, fabrics were used belonging to both my grandmothers, some of them I died with Danish seaweed and berries: yet another way of connecting and overlapping narratives.
+In the textile illustrations, fabrics were used belonging to both my grandmothers, some of them dyed with Danish seaweed and berries: yet another way of connecting and overlapping narratives.

 Rhizom 8 is an exercise in merging distinct stories and places and finding their common thread.
 It is a reflection on the way in which memories, fantasy and reality often get entangled in our thought processes and find multiple combinations and possibilites.